He's back! Alaphilippe takes emotional win at Tour de France - WHIZ News

-NICE, France (AP) — France’s showman is back making a splash at the Tour de France.
+NICE, France (AP) — France’s fastest showman on two wheels is back making a splash at the Tour de France and once again wearing the iconic yellow jersey.

-Julian Alaphilippe, the rider who more than any other helped turn the 2019 edition into a thriller, again showered the Tour with his class and guile Sunday, poaching victory on Stage 2 in the picture-postcard Mediterranean city of Nice.
+Julian Alaphilippe, the rider who more than any other helped turn the 2019 edition into a thriller, again showered the Tour with his class and guile Sunday, poaching victory on Stage 2 in the picture-postcard Mediterranean city of Nice and taking the overall race lead.

-Alaphilippe timed his final sprint with precision to hold off two pursuers and the main pack furiously gaining ground on the finishing straight.
+A final burst of acceleration timed with precision enabled Alaphilippe to shake two pursuers and hold off the main pack of riders furiously gaining ground on the finishing straight.

-The stage win, his fifth in four Tours, is sure to anchor his status as the darling of French cycling fans, conquered by his thrilling riding at last year’s edition, when he held the race lead for 14 days.

 Alaphilippe kissed his finger and raised it to the sky as he crossed the line, an apparent tribute to his recently deceased father.